 The Hermitage of St Mary Magdalene in Virginia

-A typical weekday begins with breakfast, if one so desires, around 7:00 a.m., and work from 7:45 till noon.
+A typical weekday begins with work from 8:00 until noon.
 Every father works at his appointed task — called an obedience in monastic parlance — whatever this may be: cooking, translating, sewing, working at a handicraft, such as making icons and incense, filling mail orders, maintaining the house and grounds, and so forth.
-At noon all meet for the common meal in the refectory, at which the lives of the saints or the writings of the Church fathers are read in English.
-There is a quiet period until 3:30 p.m., for prayer, reading, and rest, after which all gather for the Ninth Hour and Vespers at 3:30 in the chapel.
-The common evening meal in the refectory follows Vespers.
-After the meal, each works at his obedience until 7:00 p.m.
-A light snack is permitted until 7:30, after which neither food nor drink is taken.
-At 7:30 Small Compline is read and then after receiving a blessing from the Bishop or Abbot each retires to his cell until Midnight to say his evening prayer rule, to read, and to take a short rest before Divine Liturgy at Midnight.
+At noon there is a quiet period until 3:00 p.m., for prayer, reading, and rest, after which all gather for the common meal in the refectory.
+The common meal is followed by Ninth Hour, and Vespers.
+After Vespers, each works at his obedience until 7:00 p.m.
+At 7:30 Small Compline is read and then after receiving a blessing from the Bishop or Abbot each retires to his cell to say his evening prayer rule, to read, and to take a short rest before Divine Liturgy at 3:30 a.m.
 The evening prayer rule consists mainly of the Jesus Prayer, prostrations, and of the reading of the Akathist Hymn to the Most Holy Theotokos.
-The Midnight Liturgy, which may be called the heart of our monastic day, lasts until 2:30 or 3:00 a.m.
-Each then rests in his cell until around 7:00 a.m., when a new day begins.
+The Liturgy, which may be called the heart of our monastic day, lasts until 5:30 or 6:00 a.m.
+Each then rests in his cell until around 8:00 a.m., when a new day begins.

 Meat and poultry are never eaten at the monastery at any time, and in the Fast periods we also abstain from fish and dairy products.
 Monday, Wednesday, and Friday are observed as fast days throughout the year; and in addition to the universally obligatory fast periods for Great Lent, Christmas, the Apostles, and the Dormition of the Mother of God, we observe the first two weeks of September also as a fast in honor of the Precious Cross of the Lord.